Pismo Clam Shell, Tivela stultorum

 Pismo Clams, Tivela stultorum.
 Collections from the intertidal zone of Bahía Santa Rosalillita, Baja California, September 2015.
 Sizes: 13 cm (5.0 inches) to 15 cm (6.0 inches).
 Collection, photograph and identification courtesy of Barry Mastro, Escondido, California.

-The Pismo Clam, Tivela stultorum (Mawe, 1823), is a Venus Clam of the Veneridae Family.
-They are also know as the Giant Tivela and in Mexico as almeja pismo and trivela de pismo.
-It has a thick, heavy shell that is rounded at both ends with a triangular profile.
+Description: The Pismo Clam Shell has a thick, heavy, and inflated shell.
+They have a trigonal outline, with both ends being well rounded.
 The beak is centered between the ends, the hinge is strong, and they have short siphons.
-The exterior surface of the shell is smooth.
-The exterior shell color is cream to gray or buff color, often with purple-brown radiating bands and many are covered by varnish-like periostracum; the interior is white.
+The exterior surface of the shell is sculpted with fine commarginal striae.
+The exterior shell color is cream to gray or buff color, often with purple-brown radiating bands.
+Many are covered by varnish-like periostracum.
+The interior is white.
 Pismo Clam Shells reach a maximum of 17.6 cm (6.9 inches) in length and 14.0 cm (5.5 inches) in height.

-Synonyms include Cytherea crassatelloides, Cytherea dubia, Cytherea intermedia, Cytherea solidissima, Cytherea virginea, Donax stultorum, and Tivela scarificata.
+Synonyms: Cytherea crassatelloides, Cytherea (Trigonella) crassatelloides Cytherea dubia, Cytherea intermedia, Cytherea solidissima, Cytherea virginea, Donax stultorum, Tivela (Pachydesma) stultorum, Tivela scarificata, and Trigonella crassatelloides.